 Inventist wasn’t the only hoverboard company suing others for infringing its patent on a self-balancing vehicle.
 Segway joined the game, too.
-On November 10, 2014, Segway sued Ninebot, which interestingly is its parent company at the moment, with few Chinese manufacturer.
+On November 10, 2014, Segway sued Ninebot, which interestingly is its parent company at the moment, with few Chinese manufacturers.
 Segway claimed that Ninebot One was infringing its three patents.

-Segway, a quite old player in the personal vehicle market, own a patent on “load balancing vehicle” which it filed in 1999.
+Segway, a quite old player in the personal vehicle market, owns a patent on “load balancing vehicle” which it filed in 1999.
 Segway also holds several exclusive patent licensees from Deka Products, a research organization of self-balancing vehicle.

 Ninebot, as it was a startup, was not that strong in R&D; but it had money as it was financially backed by big Chinese companies like Xiaomi.
 Ninebot, to circumvent potential lawsuits, offered an investment of $5 million in Inventist which was refused by Shane Chen.

 Smart Move by Ninebot, No Sorry, by Xiaomi Actually